 - Graham cracker pumpkin pie is much easier than the traditional version.
 The crust requires no chilling and is made from only 3 ingredients.
 You can also use a store-bought crust.

 - The filling is spiced with cinnamon, ginger, nutmeg, or cloves giving it tons of fall flavor.
-I prefer to make my own spice blend instead using store-bought.
+I prefer to make my spice blend instead of using store-bought.
 Learn more about Apple Pie Spice vs. Pumpkin Pie Spice and their differences.

 - It is the perfect dessert for Thanksgiving or Christmas.